-The Dallas Cowboys have had several more NFL quarterbacks, including Don Meredith, Danny White, Jon Kitna, current head coach Jason Garrett, Craig Morton, and Kellen Moore.
+The Dallas Cowboys have had several NFL quarterbacks throughout the years, including Don Meredith, Danny White, Jon Kitna, former head coach Jason Garrett, Eddie Lebaron, Bernie Kosar, Randall Cunningham, Rodney Peete, Gary Hogeboom, Quincy Carter, Craig Morton, Drew Bledsoe and Kellen Moore.

 They boast a pretty decent one right now in Dak Prescott, so fans need not worry through the offseason and preseason who will be at the helm battling the Washington Redskins, Philadelphia Eagles and New York Giants in the NFC East.

-The franchise’s best signal caller of all time is a contentious debate, but I’ll attempt to rank the top 5.
+The best quarterback in Dallas Cowboys history is a contentious debate among Cowboys fans, but I’ll attempt to rank the top 5.

 5. Dak Prescott

 For all the flak he receives, Cowboys quarterback Dak Prescott actually been one of the most efficient passers to ever don the navy and silver.